If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 8. Sunglasses

 You’ll need a decent pair of polarized sunglasses to safeguard your peepers from the summer sun.
 Even in winter, the lower sun is fierce.
+This is also a clever way for how to dress in Ibiza to disguise a late night.

 Naturally, Ray-Ban is the go-to for elegant sunglasses that protect while looking great with all your Ibiza clothes.

 It might feel excessive but throwing in a second pair in a vintage style or vivid color is an easy way to mix up your look during the day.
-On the other hand, a pair of white sunnies works with the White Ibiza theme.

 You’ll want comfortable but casual things on your Ibiza packing list to go from day to night party.